sixhobbits/coding-with-replit/manuscript/14-building-a-discord-bot-with-node-and-repl-it.md

 Let's tear this apart line by line to see what it does.

 * **Line 1** is what we had earlier.
-This line both tells Repl to install the third party library and brings it into this file so that we can use it.
+This line both tells Repl.it to install the third party library and brings it into this file so that we can use it.
 * In **line 2**, we create a Discord `Client`.
 We'll use this client to send commands to the Discord *server* to control our bot and send it commands.
-* In **line 3** we retrieve our secret token from the environment variables (which Repl set from our `.env` file).
+* In **line 3** we retrieve our secret token from the environment variables (which Repl.it sets from our `.env` file).
 * In **line 5**, we define an `event` for our client, which defines how our bot should react to the "ready" event.
 The Discord bot is going to run *asynchronously*, which might be a bit confusing if you're used to running standard synchronous code.
 We won't go into asynchronous coding in depth here, but if you're interested in what this is and why it's used, there's a good guide over at [RisingStack](https://blog.risingstack.com/node-hero-async-programming-in-node-js/).
 In short, instead of running the code in our file from top to bottom, we'll be running pieces of code in response to specific events.
 * In **lines 6-8** we define how our bot should respond to the "ready" event, which is fired when our bot successfully joins a server.
 We instruct our bot to output some information server side (i.e. this will be displayed in our Repl's output, but not sent as a message through to Discord).
 We'll print a simple `I'm in` message to see that the bot is there and print our bot's username (if you're running multiple bots, this will make it easier to work out who's doing what).
 * **Lines 10-14** are similar, but instead of responding to an "ready" event, we tell our bot how to handle new messages. **Line 11** says we only want to respond to messages that aren't from us (otherwise our bot will keep responding to himself -- you can remove this line to see why that's a problem), and **line 12** says we'll send a new message to the same channel where we received a message (`msg.channel`) and the content we'll send will be the same message that we received, but backwards.
 To reverse a string, we split it into its individual characters, reverse the resulting array, and then join it all back into a string again.